 Music itself is an important part of our business, as reflected by our treasured vinyl library, so we are able to help you source and create the perfect playlist.
 We also make all of the title cards in original typewriter font – so if you’re a bit stuck for choice, we are only too happy to help!

-The Games Room Company is the official UK distributor for Rock-Ola jukeboxes (one of the most recognised brands in the world), and we’re now the largest retailer of them in the country.
-Originally founded by Reginald Waldersmith, our company has been selling jukeboxes since 1962, so we know a thing or two about our products!
-Our showroom will gladly assist you on any questions you may have before or after you purchase any Games Room Company equipment.
+Since 2019 The Games Room Company has been the owner of Rock-Ola jukeboxes in California, which is one of the most recognised brands in the world, and we’re now the largest retailer of them too.
+Our CEO, Alexander Walder-Smith, has followed in his father's footsteps and the family have been selling jukeboxes since 1962 so we know a thing or two about our products!
+Our showroom will gladly assist you with any questions you may have before or after you purchase any Games Room Company equipment.

 Music and Title Cards Pricing